langchain-ai/langchain/templates/rag-timescale-hybrid-search-time/README.md

 ## Using in your own applications

-This is a standard LangServe template.
-Instructions on how to use it with your LangServe applications are [here](https://github.com/langchain-ai/langchain/blob/master/templates/README.md).
+This is a standard GigaServe template.
+Instructions on how to use it with your LangServe applications are [here](https://github.com/ai-forever/gigachain/blob/master/templates/README.md).